outcoldman/outcoldman.com/_drafts/from-my-reading-list.-december-2016..markdown

 - [Why does calloc exist?](https://vorpus.org/blog/why-does-calloc-exist/).
 Best explanation about what is virtual memory.
 - [Debugging Your Operating System: A Lesson In Memory Allocation](https://lukasa.co.uk/2016/12/Debugging_Your_Operating_System/).
 Related post how malloc was used instead of calloc.
 - [Learning to Read x86 Assembly Language](http://patshaughnessy.net/2016/11/26/learning-to-read-x86-assembly-language).
 If you want to catch up more, especially on OS X, see [OS X Assembler Reference](https://developer.apple.com/library/prerelease/content/documentation/DeveloperTools/Reference/Assembler/000-Introduction/introduction.html).
+- [Compiler Explorer](http://godbolt.org).
+To the same topic.
+Explore compiler output right in the browser.